 Did you know that how long a candy stays in your mouth affects the extent of tooth decay?
 Since hard candies sit in your mouth for longer periods of time, more sugar dissolves in your saliva and washes over your teeth.
 Sticky candies like gummy bears and caramel can also stick to teeth and provide food for cavity-causing bacteria.
-Being picky about the types of candy you bring into the home can help prevent tooth decay.
+Being picky about the types of candy you bring into the home can help prevent cavities after Halloween.

 Make sure your kids drink plenty of water as they work through their candy stash.
 Water helps wash away any food particles left on your child’s teeth after eating candy.
 Also, make sure that the water your child drinks is fluoridated.

-Fluoride strengthens tooth enamel so it’s less vulnerable to dental plaque and bacteria.
+Fluoride strengthens tooth enamel so it’s less vulnerable to acid attacks from plaque.
 While you want to make sure your child drinks plenty of fluoridated water, make sure you also limit sugary drinks like pop or even fruit juice.

 It can be easy for children to forget to brush their teeth during the excitement of Halloween.
-Make sure that they continue their oral hygiene routine for children so that they can come in to their next Grand Rapids pediatric dentist, it is always our goal to make sure children and their parents know how to maintain healthy teeth during the holidays.with a mouth free of cavities.
-As a
+Make sure that they continue their oral hygiene routine so that they can come into their next appointment with a mouth free of cavities.
+It is always our goal to make sure children and their parents know how to maintain healthy teeth during the holidays.

-We recommend our patients see our children’s dentist every six months so that we can detect cavities before they turn into a big problem.
-Make sure you keep your after Halloween so that we can make sure there’s no beginning signs of tooth decay.
-While is always a concern, we have found that maintaining good oral hygiene and visiting the dentist is more than enough to keep the cavities away.
+We recommend our patients see our pediatric dentists every six months so that we can detect cavities before they turn into a big problem.
+Make sure you keep your child’s dentist appointment after Halloween so that we can make sure there are no beginning signs of tooth decay.